tinmarino/try/speech.md

 ### Example 1

-CM11 not locking band scenario Declared as a SW problem, band locking issue was a unknown problem We went all over and above the code, input files, reviewing monitoring points trying to identify and/or discard other probable scenarios of known problemas between HW and SW.
+CM11 not locking band scenario Declared as a SW problem, band locking issue was an unknown problem.

+We went all over and above the code, files, monitoring points trying to identify and/or discard other probable scenarios of known problemas between HW and SW.
-At some moment, we were 6 eyes, 3 brains trying to catch where these was failling... we are yet ignorants in terms of electronic devices but we collect and gather information to create the big picture during this troubleshooting even when we go over and above, the lack of further points to discard or investigate... stopped our investigation maybe tomorrow we are lucky enough to watch a similar case or scenario that help us connect the dots, to create the bigger picture while troubleshooting.
+At some moment, we were 6 eyes, 3 brains trying to catch where these was failling...

+We are yet ignorants in terms of electronic devices but we collect and gather information to create the big picture during this troubleshooting even when we go over and above, the lack of further points to discard or investigate... stopped our investigation maybe tomorrow we are lucky enough to watch a similar case or scenario that help us connect the dots, to create the bigger picture while troubleshooting.
-### Example 2 ??

 ## 4/ Enumeration: MJ 1min